WordPress Analytics vs Google Analytics: which is best?

 These analytics are very basic and are centred on page views per day.

-Google Analytics is the most advanced and sophisticated website analytics tool available.
+Google Analytics is the leading website analytics tool.

 It reports website traffic and tracks user behaviour with a level of detail that is truly mind-boggling.